JuviDev/JuviDev/README.md

 ### Hi there 👋

-## I'm JulCode.
+## I'm Julian Vivas.

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Studying Informtic Engineering at university institution of envigado.
+- 🎓 &nbsp; Studying Informtic Engineering at Institución Universitaria de Envigado.

 ### 🛠 &nbsp;Tech Stack